SteveD3/kit_hunter/Readme.md

 # Kit Hunter: A basic phishing kit detection tool

-* Version 0.3.6.1
+* Version 1.0.0
-* 05 November 2020
+* 26 November 2020

 Testing and development took place on the following:
+* Python 3.7.3 (Linux)
+* Python 2.7.16 (Linux)
 * Python 2.7.14 (Linux, Mac)
 * Python 2.7.15 (Windows)

 **Note:**
-_As things stand, this early version of the script does not work well with Python 3+ (that will change)_
+This version of the script is working with Python 3, but testing is still ongoing.
+See the testing and development section for confirmed versions.

 ## What is Kit Hunter?
 Kit Hunter is a basic scanning tool that will search directories and locate phishing kits based on established markers.
 As detection happens, a report is generated for administrators.